2024 Best International Relations & National Security Schools in Wisconsin

 The schools below may not offer all types of international relations degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

-Marquette University is one of the best schools in the United States for getting a degree in international relations & national security.
-Located in the city of Milwaukee, Marquette is a private not-for-profit university with a large student population.
-This university ranks 2nd out of 46 colleges for overall quality in the state of Wisconsin.
+Marquette University is one of the finest schools in the country for getting a degree in international relations & national security.
+Located in the large city of Milwaukee, Marquette is a private not-for-profit university with a fairly large student population.

-There were roughly 39 international relations & national security students who graduated with this degree at Marquette in the most recent data year.
-Students who graduate with their degree from the international relations program state that they receive average early career wages of $37,437.
+Students who graduate with their degree from the international relations program state that they receive average early career income of $43,290.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.